Rendering Strategies

 Automatic Static Bailout

 You don't need to manually configure pages as "Static" or "Dynamic".
-Dinou analyzes your code at build time.
-By default, pages are pre-rendered (SSG).
+Dinou analyzes your code to determine the appropriate strategy.
+By default, pages are pre-rendered (Static Rendering) at server startup.

-However, if your component accesses request-specific data (cookies, headers, or search params), Dinou automatically "bails out" of static generation and switches to Server-Side Rendering (SSR) for that specific route.
+However, if your component accesses request-specific data (cookies, headers, or search params), Dinou automatically "bails out" of static generation and switches to Dynamic Rendering for that specific route.

 // src/profile/page.tsx